smart-gamma/php-composter-quality-tool/README.md

 - Unit tests
 - PHPMD(disabled)

-As additional feature it allow use php-cs-fixer with auto fix of commited files
+As additional feature it allows use php-cs-fixer with auto fix of commited files

 ## Install